 Many contact centers use shift-bidding processes to empower agents and minimize schedule change requests because agents have the schedules they prefer.
 Automating the process can have the perception that each agent has the same chance of getting a good shift that fits their availability and preferences.
 Shift-bidding also promotes morale and takes stress off of agents while providing the contact center with accurate schedules that meet forecasts.
-Cloud-based workforce management solutions with automated shift-bidding features give companies a competitive edge, while giving employees more flexibility to maintain a healthy work-life balance.
+Cloud-based workforce management solutions with automated shift-bidding features give companies a competitive edge, while giving employees more flexibility to maintain a healthy work-life balance schedule.

 What is Shift-Bidding?